 Turn the Flap the right way round, reshape the curved sections and press well.
 If you are topstitching all the things, don’t forget to topstitch around the outer edge of the flap.

-Sew a button hole on the flap in the indicated position on the pattern piece.
-As with the buttons, you don’t have to do it now, you could do it at the end with the placket closures, but i just find it’s so much easier to do it at this point when they are small easy to manoeuvre pieces.
+Sew a buttonhole on the flap in the indicated position on the pattern piece.
+As with the buttons, you don’t have to do it now, you could do it at the end with the placket closures, but I just find it’s so much easier to do it at this point when they are small easy to manoeuvre pieces.

 Don’t forget that the interfaced panel of the flap will be facing outwards once the garment is completed, so it should be on the top when sewing your button holes.

-Place the flap on the bodice with the interfacing side facing the right side of the bodice and so that the flap is pointing away from the pocket opening.
+Place the flap on the bodice with the interfacing side facing the right side of the bodice so that the flap is pointing away from the pocket opening.
 Line up the raw edges of the flap with the top edge of the pocket.

 Attach the flap to the bodice by sewing 1/2” (1.3cm) from the raw edge of the flap and the top of the pocket.